ccdc-opensource/on-site-webcsd/README.md

 ## Updates

 When you have been notified when there is an update available you can download the newest release from the github repository.
-Oce you have downloaded the new release, ensure the default old files have been removed and any custom configuration files have been moved to the new release directory.
+Once you have downloaded the new release, ensure the default old files have been removed and any custom configuration files have been moved to the new release directory.

 Once the latest installation files have been obtained, to update the software, pull the latest images, and restart the stack.
 The latest images can be pulled whilst the stack is running and changes will only come into effect upon restarting the stack.